AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/05-online-migration.md

 Alternatively, you can drop all the tables and indices and re-create just the tables.

 To drop all the tables with indexes, the following SQL script creates a file called drop_tables.sql which you can run in the next step to execute in SQL to drop the tables and indices.
+Then execute the drop_tables.sql script.

 ```bash